The student voice since 1888.

 2023 News story – Casey Williams ’24, “Community reacts to Kanye West’s antisemitic remarks“

 2023 News story – Adiyan Nayak, ’24, “Students and faculty debate Musk’s Twitter acquisition“

 2023 Feature story – Connor Simpkins ’25, “Students reflect on two-year anniversary of COVID“

 A brief history of The Index

-The Index was founded in November of 1888 at The Haverford School.
-At that point the school was still called The Haverford College Grammar School, and was led by the dean of Haverford College.
+The Index was founded in November 1888 at The Haverford School.
+At that point, the school was still called The Haverford College Grammar School and was led by the dean of Haverford College.
 For fifty years, The Index was primarily a literary publication where students submitted short stories, poetry, travel adventures, and almost anything that could be considered literature.
-After the literary section, there was a brief section on sports results, and then after that there was often a section called “The Exchange.”
+After the literary section, there was a brief section on sports results, and then after that, there was often a section called “The Exchange.”
 Haverford exchanged The Index with other school publications, and The Index would be rated by other schools.
 Conversely, the editors rated and gave comments to the editors of the other publications.

 During these fifty years, the content of The Index was taken very seriously as there was no other way for alumni and members of the community to see what was happening at Haverford.
 It was considered a representation of the school.
 Finally, there was a humor section, which like the current Outdex, was filled with humor that is difficult to understand for those unfamiliar with the teachers and students lampooned.